How to repurpose a white paper by creating a landing page

 Notice there’s nothing about mailing address, which is one of my pet peeves.

-It’s a personal peeve because I know that companies don’t ask for snail mail addresses so they can go to the expense of sending letters and packages.
-They want my address to slot me into some sales guy’s territory.
+It’s a personal peeve because I know that companies don’t ask for snail mail addresses so they can start sending me letters and packages.

 Tip: Show the cover